By Jackie Thakkar May. 25, 2019

 How exactly did it all go so wrong, so quickly for Vivek Oberoi?

-Image Credit: Twitter / PM Narendra Modi
+Image Credit: Twitter/PM Narendra Modi

-Like most folks who really saw potential in Vivek, I watched this downward trajectory with a heavy heart.
+Like most folks who really saw potential in Vivek Oberoi, I watched this downward trajectory with a heavy heart.
 From the Smart Alec that used to occupy our screens, I watched him give shoddy interviews on Koffee with Karan, trying desperately hard to stab at relevance.
 The media had latched on to the narrative of a brash young upstart trying to take on an industry bigwig and then facing the consequences – excellent myth-making, but terrible for his Bollywood career.
 The best example of this shameless gimmickry was during Farah Khan’s short-lived talk show Tere Mere Beech Mein.
-In a 2007 episode where Vivek was the guest, host Farah Khan made it a point to exploit Vivek’s already spiralling career with questions related to his then four-year-old controversy which poor Vivek went on to express guilt about.
+In a 2007 episode where the actor was the guest, host Farah Khan made it a point to exploit his already spiralling career with questions related to his then four-year-old controversy which poor Vivek went on to express guilt about.

-The days of taking Oberoi seriously as a major box office draw seem to now be a thing of the past.
+The days of taking Vivek Oberoi seriously as a major box office draw seem to now be a thing of the past.

 It’s hard out here for a one-time Vivek Oberoi fan.
 How does one even defend him after all this?
 Back in 06-07, every time an Omkara or a Shootout at Lokhandwala released, I prepared for Oberoi’s second coming.
 His portrayal of the gangster Maya Dolas in the latter, still ranks among one of the best in Bollywood history, as was his praiseworthy turn as Kesu Firangi in Vishal Bharadwaj’s adaptation of the Shakespearean play.
 At that point, things finally seemed to be looking up after nearly half a decade, when Oberoi’s acting prowess was being discussed with more interest than his personal life.